-Storing winter clothes in a pint-sized home has it challenges.
-Here are some tips and tricks for packing away your out of season wardrobe.
+Storing winter clothes in a pint-sized home has its challenges.
+Here are some tips and tricks for packing away your out-of-season wardrobe.

 01 of 04

 Tip: How to Prepare Your Winter Clothing for Storing

 It takes a little prep work to store winter clothing correctly.
 Here's where to start:

 - Edit, edit, edit: Are you holding on to sweaters and coats you haven't worn in years?
 Do you have a collection of mismatched gloves and leaky boots?
 The latter items should be pitched.
 Wearable items that are in gently worn condition should be donated.